SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-deploy-languages-via-software-center-with-pscmwin10language/index.md

               </ul>

               <p>
-                <strong>Note:</strong> New-FoDLanguageFeaturesRepository only extracts "LanguageFeature" FoDs.
+                **Note:** New-FoDLanguageFeaturesRepository only extracts "LanguageFeature" FoDs.
 If you want to include more FoDs than these, you'll have to arrange something yourself.
               </p>

               <p>